Diamond Certification: Best Grading Labs in 2024

 EGL Certification

 The European Gemological Laboratory (EGL) once held a significant stake in the diamond grading realm.
-However, its credibility has suffered, resulting in a decline in reputation.
-EGL is undergoing reorganization, leading to skepticism about relying solely on its reports.
-Due to its diminished reputation, platforms like RapNet have chosen to exclude EGL-graded diamonds from their platform.
+However, it has lost much of its credibility.
+The organization is reorganizing, and, for now, it is best to avoid their grading reports.
+Due to its diminished reputation, RapNet has excluded EGL-graded diamonds from its platforms.

 EGL reports can be verified here.